Anoosh-MR/Anoosh-MR/README.md

 # 💫 About Me:
-Iam currently working at @deepnetsoft-solutions
+I am currently working as a software engineer at @deepnetsoft-solutions.

 ## 🌐 Socials: